Schönhardt polyhedron: Properties

 A Schönhardt polyhedron has six vertices, twelve edges, and eight triangular faces.
 Its six vertices form fifteen unordered pairs.
 Twelve of these fifteen pairs form edges of the polyhedron: there are six edges in the two equilateral triangle faces, and six edges connecting the two triangles.
 The remaining three pairs form diagonals of the polyhedron, but lie entirely outside the polyhedron.

 The convex hull of the Schönhardt polyhedron is another polyhedron with the same six vertices, and a different set of twelve edges and eight triangular faces.
-Both this hull, and the Schönhardt polyhedron itself, are combinatorially equivalent to a regular octahedron.
+Both this hull and the Schönhardt polyhedron itself are combinatorially equivalent to a regular octahedron.
 The symmetric difference of the hull and the Schönhardt polyhedron consists of three tetrahedra, each lying between one of the concave dihedral edges of the Schönhardt polyhedron and one of the exterior diagonals.
 Thus, the Schönhardt polyhedron can be formed by removing these three tetrahedra from a convex (but irregular) octahedron.

+The Schönhardt polyhedron has a dihedral group $\mathrm{D}_3$ of order six, a symmetry group that involves the rotation and reflection of an equilateral triangle.